 - Performs other duties as assigned.

 It is the expectation that all Duke University Libraries staff members will demonstrate exceptional workplace behaviors in the execution of their specific position responsibilities.
-These behaviors are customer focus, collaboration, creative problem solving, continuous learning and a commitment to diversity.
+These behaviors are customer focus, collaboration, creative problem solving, continuous learning, and a commitment to creating a culture of inclusion that values and respects diversity of perspective, background, and experience.

-- Must be able to work in an environment in which exposure to materials containing dust and mold is possible
+- Occasionally works in an environment in which exposure to materials containing dust and mold is possible

 - Normal office environment